-You can look to our neighboring states; like Colorado, Missouri and most recently Oklahoma for data on the negative effects medical marijuana and outright legalization has had on their communities.
+You can look to our neighboring states like Colorado, Missouri and most recently Oklahoma for data on the negative effects medical marijuana and outright legalization has had on their communities.
 Those impacts have been spelled out by other opponents you have heard from this last couple of weeks.

-Missouri has had medical marijuana for several years and just this year legalized it.
+Missouri has had medical marijuana for several years and just last year legalized it.
 This is another example of medical marijuana being a trojan horse for legalizing the drug.
 In Missouri where they have medical marijuana, it is permitted for a long list of ailments.
-There are no real limits on the type of ailments approved for medical marijuana.
+There are no real limits on the types of ailments approved for medical marijuana.
 Even though the AMA has stated there are no legitimate studies noting that marijuana is truly effective in treating the variety of illnesses listed in Missouri.
-The general population used to complain about pill doctors, who would give out oxycodone to anyone who asked, who caused or facilitated addictions.
+This bill also permits this broad use by saying in Sec.
+13, "even those considered 'qualifying conditions'".
+Our communities used to complain about pill doctors, who would give out oxycodone to anyone who asked, which caused or facilitated addictions.
 Are we not creating the same thing for a different drug?
 We would have THC doctors who create the same situation we tried to eliminate with opiates.
 Is that the road we want to travel down?